 You don’t absolutely need to journal in a BuJo like you would in a diary.
-It’s fine to stick to productivity and quickly log tasks and goals and due-dates.
-But often bullet journalists are inspired to expand on those elements and head into deeper topics, by adding a gratitude log or memories pages.
+It’s fine to stick to productivity and quickly log tasks and appointments.
+But often bullet journalists are inspired to expand on those elements and head into deeper topics.

 Questions For Where You Are Right Now

 1. What’s your purpose for writing in a journal?

 2. What do you want to accomplish?